 1.4.5) Polish the chip in steps of ~50 µm, inspecting the chip between each step to monitor the distance remaining, until there is ~100 µm left to polish.
 If at any point the cladding appears to be delaminating from the surface, ensure that the pad is rotating so as to polish from the top of the chip to the bottom.

-Note: It may also help to use green lube instead of water.
-This delamination is an effect of stress in the cladding and is an indication that the fabrication process needs to be optimized.
+Note: It may also help to use a polishing lubricant instead of water.
+This delamination is a result of stress in the cladding and is an indication that the fabrication process needs to be optimized.

 1.4.6) Change to a 1-µm lapping pad and polish until there is ~20 µm remaining.